Skip to content (press enter)

 Over the weekend, Governor Newsom swooped in to meet with select Southern California leaders in areas expected to be threatened by the storm.
 Later that day, he declared a state-wide emergency, spoke with President Biden, and deployed more than 7,500 boots on the ground to protect Californians from the impacts.
 Public resources were made available to affected individuals and the Los Angeles and San Diego School Districts postponed the first day of school to account for risks and damage caused by the storm.

-It was the kind of response one would hope for in the face of a grave public health and safety emergency . . . the kind of response that South San Diego County has yet to experience for the egregious border pollution that has been making people sick for decades.
+It was the kind of response one would hope for in the face of a grave public health and safety emergency . . . the kind of response that South San Diego County has yet to experience for the egregious transboundary pollution that has been making people sick for decades.

 ~~~